IKEA to compensate East German prisoners for forced labor – DW – 10/29/2024

 Dombrowski said that during his 20 months in a jail in Cottbus, he had made camera housings.

-He said prisoners would work six-day weeks in three shifts, and be paid in the region of 18 to 25 East German Marks each week — a paultry sum even by East German standards,
+He said prisoners would work six-day weeks in three shifts, and be paid in the region of 18 to 25 East German Marks each week — a paltry sum even by East German standards.

 "For the companies in the West, the profit margins must have been higher than they are today in China," he said.